This first article appears in the

 will naturally follow.
 In essence, sacred space is being held

-and is timeless.
+knowing and it is timeless.

 This now brings the opportunity to use these gifts, apply